marchdf/RepData_PeerAssessment1/PA1_template.md

 ```

 Manipulate the date frame to have:
-- a  date-time column,
+- a  date-time column;
-- a date column in the date class
+- a date column in the date class;
-- a time column (decimal, from the interval column)
+- a time column (decimal, from the interval column).

 ```r
 df <- df %>%